craftercms/docs/source/reference/modules/deployer.rst

             :label: Since
             :version: 4.5.0

-      - Allows you to configure search connection pool msx values for total connections and connections per route
+      - Allows you to configure search connection pool max values for total connections and connections per route
     * - :ref:`deployer-indexing-mime-types`
       - Allows you to configure MIME types used for document indexing
     * - :ref:`deployer-indexing-remote-documents-path-pattern`